Flank/flank-dashboard/metrics/ci_integrations/docs/04_ci_integrations_config_validator.md

 > Explain and diagram the technical design.

 Let's start with the necessary abstractions.
 Consider the following classes:
 - A `ConfigValidator` is a class that provides the validation functionality and throws a `ConfigValidationException` if the given config is not valid.
-Uses a `ConfigValidatorClient` to perform network calls.
-- A `ConfigValidatorClient` is a class that performs network calls for the `ConfigValidator`.
+- A `ValidationDelegate` is a class that the `ConfigValidator` uses for the validation of specific fields with network calls.
-- A `ConfigValidatorFactory` is a class that creates a `ConfigValidator` with its `ConfigValidatorClient`.
+- A `ConfigValidatorFactory` is a class that creates a `ConfigValidator` with its `ValidationDelegate`.

 Consider the following steps needed to be able to validate the given configuration file:

-1. Create abstract `ConfigValidator`, `ConfigValidatorClient`, and `ConfigValidatorFactory` classes.
+1. Create the following abstract classes: `ConfigValidator`, `ValidationDelegate`, `SourceValidationDelegate`, `DestinationValidationDelegate` and `ConfigValidatorFactory`.
-2. For each source or destination party implement its specific `ConfigValidator`, `ConfigValidatorClient`, and `ConfigValidatorFactory`.
+2. For each source or destination party implement its specific `ConfigValidator`, `ValidationDelegate`, and `ConfigValidatorFactory`.
+Provide integration-specific clients with the validation-required methods.
 3. Add the `configValidatorFactory` to the `IntegrationParty` abstract class and provide its implementers with their party-specific config validator factories.
 4. Create the source and the destination config validators and call them within the `sync` command.